paddor/crypto_box/README.md

 #### Key as command line argument

 You can specify a key on the command line, using hex ASCII characters (`0-9a-f`).
-This can be useful if you let `seal_box` generate a random key earlier without storing it to a key file or you've kept it as a piece of information outside your computer.
+This can be useful if you let `lock_box` generate a random key earlier without storing it to a key file or you've kept it as a piece of information outside your computer.